NEC 705 Explained: Interconnecting Power Production Sources

 What is the main difference between NEC 705.11 supply-side connections and 705.12 load-side connections?

-A NEC 705.11 supply-side connection is made to the service conductors between the utility meter and the main service disconnect.
-It is not limited by the panel’s busbar rating, making it suitable for larger systems.
-A NEC 705.12 load-side connection is made via a breaker inside the main breaker panel and is subject to the 120% rule, which limits the size of the power source based on the panel’s busbar and main breaker ratings.
+A NEC 705.11 supply-side connection is made to the service conductors between the utility meter and the main service disconnect or to another approved supply-side point.
+It is not controlled by the 705.12 load-side busbar calculations, but it must meet the requirements of 705.11 and Article 230 (conductor sizing, overcurrent protection, grounding, labeling, and usually utility coordination).
+A NEC 705.12 load-side connection is made via a breaker inside the main breaker panel and is subject to the busbar check methods described in 705.12 (the basic 125% + rating comparison or the permissive 120% options under specified conditions).

 Can I use a generator interlock kit instead of a transfer switch for a standby generator?